samwarnick/samwarnick.com/src/content/blog/2025/05/2025-05-31-making-the-bullpen-trading-card-game.md

 ---
 I made some trading cards for my friends in a Discord server we are all in together.
 Our server is called The Bullpen, so I named it the Bullpen Trading Card Game.
 Real original.

-<tcg-card src="https://samwarnick.com/media/bullpen-tcg/Back.png" alt="The back of a Bullpen Trading card with a gold art deco style border and the word Bullpen"></tcg-card>
+<tcg-card src="https://samwarnick.com/media/bullpen-tcg/Back.png" alt="The back of a Bullpen Trading card with a gold art deco style border and the word Bullpen" style="width: 300px"></tcg-card>

 ## The Origin